-The objective of this study was to explore how stakeholders' perception of seismic risk and adaptive capacity can influence their own adaptive capacity and the one of the local populations to earthquakes.
-This study suggests that the stakeholders' level of perception of seismic risk is relatively high to influence a priori their perception of adaptive capacity to the risk.
+In conclusion, the aim of this study was to explore the influence of stakeholders' perceptions of earthquake risk and adaptive capacity on their own adaptive capacity and that of the local population in the face of earthquake.
+This information, currently unavailable in the literature of disaster risk reduction, is crucial in helping decision-makers to leverage on people's experience to build the capacity of local populations to appropriately withstand future disasters in the global south.
+The study suggests that the stakeholders' perception of seismic risk is relatively high to influence a priori their perception of adaptive capacity to the risk.
 All components identified in the perception showed a tendency to acknowledge the seismic risk and the consequences an earthquake could have on the local community.
 Stakeholders' perception of their adaptive capacity to an earthquake suggests that they can play an important role in increasing their own and the local populations' adaptive capacity to an earthquake.
+The study further found that people demonstrated at household level a better understanding of people's adaptive capacity to earthquakes, outlining the relevance of household heads in creating awareness for building people's adaptive capacity in the face of disasters.

 However, good intentions are not enough to change people's attitudes.
 It is necessary to move from words to deeds to increase the capacity of a population to adapt to earthquakes.
 This is critical because people generally act according to their perception of a situation.
-Since human resources have already been identified as the most important for the municipality, this study provided insights into ways how to prepare the population to cope with earthquakes.
+Since human resources have already been identified as the most important for the municipality, this study provided insights into ways on how to prepare the population to cope with earthquakes.
 Human and socio-cultural capital seems to be a determining factor in increasing the adaptive capacity of a population with limited financial resources.
-The humanist stream of geography asserts that "geographic agents were not only economic actors seeking to improve their material well-being, but also moral and cultural beings" (Entrikin et Tepple 2006:31).
-Exploring the latter two elements seems to be an important avenue for understanding stakeholders" behavior in the face of risk and for increasing their adaptive capacity.
-The household level seems to the most appropriate for a better understanding people's adaptive capacity to earthquakes.
+Thus, exploring the latter two elements seems to be an important avenue for understanding stakeholders' behavior in the face of risk and for increasing their adaptive capacity.